 This course will discuss economics, finance (both governmental and personal) and current events from the perspective of a Conservative.
 All political views are welcomed and respected.

 We will look at the economic effects that are caused by COVID19 Pandemic and attempted solutions used to help the economic recovery post Pandemic.
 We will also take a look at other economic items in the news.

 What is genealogy and how we do it is the theme of this class.
 Subjects include creating and growing family trees, finding our ancestors, building their stories, doing better searches, using free and subscription websites successfully, using DNA to help solve problems and using social media to advance our searches.
 Handouts for each session will be provided (5 Weeks).

 Evidence vs Emotion – A Current Events Class

 This dynamic class challenges the way we shape our positions on current political, social and economic issues.
-We examine the objective EVIDENCE from reliable sources and observe the effect of EMOTION in reaching our decisions.
-It's Facts vs Fiction - Observable Data vs Opinion - Head vs Heart - Evidence vs Emotion.
+We examine the objective EVIDENCE from reliable sources and observe the effect of EMOTION in reaching decisions.
+It's Fact vs Fiction, Head vs Heart, Data vs Opinion, Evidence vs Emotion.